 Bachelor’s Open Day: spring-like, smiling faces and good atmosphere

 Last Saturday's Bachelor Open Day went very well.
-The biannual event attracted 2,218 prospective students, two thirds of whom were from the Netherlands.
+The biannual event attracted a large number of prospective students, two thirds of whom were from the Netherlands.
 Although it was slightly quieter than last year, we can once again consider this open day a success.
 The spring-like day ran smoothly, the atmosphere was excellent, and the feedback was largely very positive.

 Sunny winter weather and mild temperatures provided ideal conditions for an open day.
 As a result, turnout was high: around 75% of those who registered attended, only 2% fewer than last year.